-Halley’s Comet, monster eclipses, and finding your one true love – these are the sorts of things that happen only once in a lifetime.
+Halley’s Comet, monster eclipses, and finding your one true love – these are the sorts of things that only happen once in a lifetime.
 In November 2016, we added one more to the list – meeting the Diesel Brothers, David Sparks and David Kiley (better known by their sobriquets “Heavy D” and “Diesel Dave”, respectively).

 These two are the frontrunners of the hit reality TV show Diesel Brothers on the Velocity Channel, which we’ve grown to love since its debut in early 2016.
 Alongside the Sparks Motors crew, the duo have brainstormed and built some of the craziest and most amazing diesel vehicles seen in the world, educating millions about what it takes to turn these trucks into outstanding creations and having fun all the while.